termx-health/termx-ssg/README.md

 ## `__codegen`

-This folder contains scripts necessary for template population.
+This folder contains the scripts necessary for template population.

-`generate.js` file reads data from `__source` folder, transforms it, and writes into `template` folder.
+The `generate.js` file reads data from the `__source` folder, transforms it, and writes it into the `template` folder.

-It utilizes the same Markdown parser as in TermX web, although they may be some minor changes.
+It utilizes the same Markdown parser as in TermX web, although there may be some minor changes.

-## Docker Jekyll Site builder
+## Docker Jekyll Site Builder

-In the `__codegen` folder run the following command:
+In the `__codegen` folder, run the following command:

 ```shell
 docker build -t docker.kodality.com/termx-jekyll-builder:latest .